Last updated on January 16th, 2026 at 01:09 pm

 The following screen shows on the left a simple text with Markdown language and how it is formatted and displayed on the right side of the screen.

-AsciiDoc is another alternative to Markup worth considering because of the rich features and more comprehensive syntax that AsciiDoc offers.
+AsciiDoc is another alternative to Markup worth considering for its rich features and more comprehensive syntax.

 AsciiDoc

 AsciiDoc is a plain-text markup language for writing technical content.
-It is more powerful than Markdown when it comes times to writing more complex documents.
+It is more powerful than Markdown for writing more complex documents.
 AsciiDoc files can be translated into many formats, including HTML, PDF, EPUB, and MS Word.

 In the following sections, I will show you how to use AsciiDoc to document your architecture.

 First, make sure to install an AsciiDoc plugin on your preferred IDE.
-I am using this plugin on my IntelliJ and this extension on VS Code.
+I am using this plugin in IntelliJ and this extension in VS Code.

-The following is a simple example of an architecture document using the AsciiDoc language.
+The following is a simple example of an architecture document written in AsciiDoc.

-The arc42 template includes a set of standard sections and subsections that cover different aspects of software architecture, such as the system context, functional and non-functional requirements, architecture decisions, and more.
+The arc42 template includes a set of standard sections and subsections that cover various aspects of software architecture, including system context, functional and non-functional requirements, architecture decisions, and more.

 Modularize your documentation